Hyde Amendment: 2018

-Joe Biden (2019–present)
+Joe Biden (2019–2025)

 During the 2020 presidential campaign, Joe Biden reversed his previous support of the Hyde Amendment and pledged to work to overturn it if elected.
 In 2021, he introduced a 2022 budget that completely omitted the Hyde Amendment.
 A Labor, Health and Human Services bill unveiled in 2021 excluded the amendment.
-However, the amendment was reinserted into the federal budget that was passed in March 2022.

-206 Democrats voted for the spending bill; 15 against it.
+However, the amendment was reinserted into the federal budget that was passed in March 2022, with 206 Democrats voting for the spending bill and 15 voting against it.
 As reported in Roll Call, “Democrats voted overwhelmingly for the nondefense portion of the omnibus.”
-House Appropriations Chair Rosa DeLauro, D-Conn...."expressed frustration over her party's concession on Hyde.
+House Appropriations Chair Rosa DeLauro, D-Conn., "expressed frustration over her party's concession on Hyde [retaining it in the final passed omnibus bill].
 She said she's the ‘first appropriations chair since 1977 to remove it because I understand that this is an offensive and discriminatory policy which has shut out countless women from the reproductive health care that they deserve for more than 40 years.’”

+Donald Trump (2025–present)

+On January 24, 2025, President Donald Trump revoked two executive orders made by Joe Biden in 2022 that directed the Department of Health and Human Services to identify actions in protecting and expand access to abortion care, stating that "the Congress has annually enacted the Hyde Amendment and similar laws that prevent Federal funding of elective abortion, reflecting a longstanding consensus that American taxpayers should not be forced to pay for that practice."